girdhari-jaat/SafeScan/README.md

 # SafeScan

-**SafeScan** ایک React + Vite + Capacitor پر مبنی Document Scanner Mobile App ہے۔
+**SafeScan** is a Document Scanner Mobile App built with React + Vite + Capacitor.
-یہ Google AI Studio میں بنائی گئی ہے اور documents کو scan کر کے PDF/JPG میں convert کرتی ہے۔
+It was created in Google AI Studio and converts documents into PDF/JPG.

 **Live Preview in AI Studio**: https://ai.studio/apps/dfe92363-fe54-4020-ab75-68a91eec7ed5

 ## 🚀 Features
-- Auto Document Detection اور Crop
+- Auto Document Detection and Crop
-- Scan کو PDF اور JPG میں Export کریں
+- Export Scans to PDF and JPG
-- Gallery سے Image Import
+- Import Images from Gallery
-- Fast اور Offline ML Kit Scanning
+- Fast and Offline ML Kit Scanning
-- Android کے لیے Native Build
+- Native Android Build

 ## 🛠️ Tech Stack
 - **Frontend**: React + Vite + CSS